nick-testing/SDL_eventhandling/README.md

 ## SDL Event Handler
-The program responds to keyboard and mouse press events, created as part of my SDL2 studies.
+Program that responds to arrow key and mouse inputs.

 ### Build
   - Tested on g++ ver.
 11.4.0 with SDL ver.
 2.0.20